Tag Archives: volunteering

 The question then, is how can we serve?
 Find a person with a need and fill it.
 Find an organization that helps people with needs and volunteer.
 No act of kindness is too small.
 The more spontaneous, unexpected, and undeserved it is, the greater impact it will have.
 If you have an abundance of time or money, start by offering these.
 If you don’t have either, find ways to consume less of what you do have so that you will have some left over to share with others.
 What do you think is more effective: knocking on doors and inviting complete strangers to church, or serving someone in the community, stranger or not, and following up with a conversation about Christ?
 They may even ask you why in the world you are offering your time, money, sweat, etc. This will open the door to explain how your actions are nothing compared to the love of God and the free, undeserved gift of salvation.

 When can we serve?
 Start by cutting out as much television as you possibly can.
 Remember that everything in this world will be burned up, and that we could be taken off this earth at literally any moment.
 Get up a little earlier or go to bed a little later.
 Take a week or a month, and inventory how you spend your time.
 Try not to worry too much about loss of personal time.
-Time means nothing to us – we are eternal beings.
+Time means nothing to those who have an eternity to look forward to.
 Any time lost to serving others and spreading the gospel will most certainly be redeemed after you are resurrected.
 You will be laying up treasure in heaven.
 Of course, you must still make time for your family: they are your responsibility, and serving them is just as important as serving others.

 Do you ever feel like you can’t do anything else without direction from God?
 Do you feel you have been waiting for years, and you are just tired of waiting?
 Sometimes I fear that we Christians use “waiting on God” as an excuse.
 He has already given us direction for our lives.
 Why do we think we need to wait for a personal word from God, in addition to what He has given us in His Word?
 Are we waiting for Him to drop an opportunity into our laps?
 Are we waiting to be the leader of a ministry?
 Our own ministry?
 That’s our first mistake.
 Ministry is about everyone except us.
 Sometimes, we don’t recognize God’s will because it doesn’t line up with our own will.
 He wants us working, not sitting around waiting for Him to knock us over the head with an answer that we approve of.
 I’m not suggesting that we stop waiting on the Lord.
 He commands us to do that as well.
 I’m merely suggesting that we do both – obey His commandments, and wait, expecting Him to lead us to the next step.